 What is the minimum score for the TOEFL?

 International students whose native language is not English must pass the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS).
 This requirement applies to applicants from Bangladesh, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People’s Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and non-English-speaking countries in Africa.

 The desirable TOEFL scores for admission into the Materials Deparment vs the Graduate Division minimum score requirement for admission consideration is as follows:

 What are the institution and department codes for ETS (Educational Testing Service) to send TOEFL scores?

 UCSB’s Institution code is 4835.
 A department code is not required.
 Exam scores are sent electronically from ETS to the Graduate Division.
 Departments no longer receive test scores directly.

 All students admitted into our Ph.D. program are guaranteed financial support.
 This support is guaranteed for as long as they remain in good academic standing with the department and university and are making satisfactory progress towards completing their degree requirements.
 Financial support comes in the form of a stipend and/or a combination of teaching and researcher appointments, plus payment of fees, non-resident tuition (if applicable) and health insurance.

 Is my GPA high enough to apply?
-Are my GRE scores good enough?

 My undergraduate degree is in an area other than Materials Science.
 Do I have a chance of being admitted?